Haaroon/slack-black-theme/readme.md

 # Slack Black Theme

-A darker, more contrasty, Slack theme.
+A more colorful Slack theme.

 # Installing into Slack